se-rwth/se-rwth.github.io/_pages/research/Autonomic-Driving.md

 scenarios, which is not that complicated.
 4. Software-intensive functions in embedded domains can be developed using agile methods.
+5. Hardware emulation is necessary in autonomous driving simulation to obtain precise driving results and enable an agile cross-platform development.

 {% include trennlinie.html %}